gabrielemariotti/cardslib/doc/CARDWITHLIST.md

 ## Note about CardListView

-Currently this kind of `Card` can't be used inside a `CardListView`.
+Currently this kind of `Card` is not supported to be used inside a `CardListView`.